+Figure 9-bc9 Higher Layer Destination Address subfield format for MAC Address

 The TESLA Base Key subfield is present if the authentication algorithm is HCFA.

 The TESLA Base Key subfield contains the first TESLA base key of the HCFA period that starts from this eBCS Info frame.
 The length of the TESLA Base Key frame is determined by the authenticatino algorithm.